safeer997/BookWise-LibraSuite/README.md

 ## Getting Started

 1. **Clone the Repository**: Clone this repository to your local machine.
-2. **Database Setup**: Ensure you have set up the required database as per the provided following SQL instructions.
+2. **Database Setup**: please set up the required database as per the provided following SQL instructions.
-3. --create database
-4.
+ (create database if it does not exists)

 CREATE DATABASE IF NOT EXISTS yourDataBaseName;

--- Switch to the your database
+(Switch to the your database)

 USE yourDataBaseName;

--- Create the books table to store book information
+(Create the books table to store book information)

 CREATE TABLE IF NOT EXISTS books (